 “Storytelling is looking someone in the eye and making a human connection.” – Erika Bolstad

-Erika Bolstad is author of Windfall, a narrative nonfiction project scheduled to be published by Sourcebooks in January 2023.
+Erika Bolstad is author of Windfall, a narrative nonfiction project published by Sourcebooks in January 2023.
 Set on the prairies of North Dakota.
 Windfall begins with a mysterious email that arrives from Erika’s mother shortly before her death, saying she’d inherited mineral rights.
 Erika set out at the height of the oil boom to unearth the story behind the bequest, in search of the source of the whispers heard on the Great Plains: We could be rich.

 Erika wrote about climate change adaptation in the United States for E&E’s Climatewire.
 In that job she traveled the country covering the intersection of politics, science, business and culture, with an emphasis on how people across America are coping with climate change in their neighborhoods.